MENU

 Better Navigation Experience

 Users can navigate from summaries to detailed data with a single click instead of applying filters manually.
-And even when these linked reports are embedded in another website or application, the drill-down behavior continues to work seamlessly.
+Even when linked reports are embedded in another website or application, the drill-down behavior continues to work seamlessly.

 Linked reports built with Smart Report Maker